Find your place on campus

 What We Do

-The Undergraduate Student Government’s Programming Branch works formally with many other student organizations on campus to coordinate activities and pool resources.
+The Undergraduate Student Government’s Programming Department works formally with many other student organizations on campus to coordinate activities and pool resources.
 It is made up of special interest committees and community-focused assemblies with the common goal of promoting diversity, education, and entertainment through on-campus events.

 Academic Culture Assembly